RPG-Maker-Translation-Tools/rpgmtranslate/README.md

 The repository is licensed under [WTFPL](http://www.wtfpl.net/).
 This means that you can use and modify the program in any way.
 You can do what the fuck you want to.

+The repository contains third-party software, that is licensed under other conditions:

+-   `Google Material Icons` - licensed under `Apache License Version 2.0`.